-The provision for rehabilitation costs represents the present value of the directors' best estimate of the future sacrifice of economic benefits that will be required to rehabilitate the leasehold property.
-The directors' estimates are based on estimated closure and cost schedule prepared by the site manager as at 31 March 2017.
+The provision for rehabilitation costs represents the present value of the directors' best estimate of the future sacrifice of economic benefits that will be required to rehabilitate the mining property.
+The directors' estimates are based on the most recent Plan of Operations lodged with the Department of Environment and Heritage Protection.
+Further judgements are required in determining the time period to achieve successful rehabilitation.